Taist/taist_docs/index.rst

 How it works:
 -------------
 * Taist uses **addons** - pieces of Javascript code created by users and hosted on our server.
-* Each addon implements some changes for a specific web application or website.
+* Each addon implements single enhancement for a specific web application or website.
-* Our browser extension applies addon to their target websites when you visit them.
+* Our browser extension applies addons to their target websites when you visit them.
-* If you need more details, please see :doc:`technology description </tutorial/technology>`
+* More details :doc:`here </tutorial/how_it_works>`

 Why Taist
 ---------